Money on the loose in Fort Myers

 Once the armored truck turned into a parking lot, Nielson tried to get their attention once again.

 "He (the driver) put his hands up and wouldn't talk to me, and I was pointing and he still wouldn't talk to me.
-But there was an individual there that wasn't apart of their company picking the money up in the parking lot that had spilled" said Nielson.
+But there was an individual there that wasn't a part of their company picking the money up in the parking lot that had spilled" said Nielson.

 Four In Your Corner contacted Dunbar Armored Security and spoke to the Vice President of Marketing, he says they are looking into the incident.

-Nielson addes the company needs to take responsibility for their actions and there is a lessoned to be learned from this.
+Nielson adds the company needs to take responsibility for their actions and there is a lessoned to be learned from this.

 Four In Your Corner reached out to the Sheriff's Office and no one has reported any missing money.
 They add if you ever find money that is clearly marked, you're obligated to return it or you could face charges.